 During summer it is nice and refreshing to get an ice coffee or “caffè shakerato” (shaked coffee) instead of the traditional espresso.Prices range between € 3-7 depending on where you drink it and whether you stand or sit outdoors .

-Then there is Affogato (drowned) coffee, a coffe based dessert with a scoop of vanilla or tartufo ice cream “drowned” by a shot of espresso coffee.
+There is also Affogato (drowned) coffee, a coffe based dessert with a scoop of vanilla or tartufo ice cream “drowned” by a shot of espresso coffee.
 It costs around €4-5.

 Then there is Cioccolata calda con panna – hot chocolate with whipped cream, which is a very different drink from the one you are used to, in Italy it is avery dense drink, more like a hot chocolate mousse, it’s delicious bbut be prepared for the difference.
 It costs around €2,50-3.

 Oh, and by the way Barista is just Italian for bartender 🙂

 ATMosfera – Milan is proud of its old trams that follow different routes.
 A special attraction is the ATMosfera trams from 1928, which have been turned into moving restaurants, where you can experience the city while having lunch or dinner